pandio-com/code-samples/functions/python/README.md

 Optional user-defined configuration properties passed to functions as arbitrary key-value pairs.
 Key-value pair map is part of function context.
 An example which reads user-defined configuration property in [Python](user-prop.py).

-### Resources
+### Paralelism && Resources

+* Number of function instances to spin up.
-Amount of computational resources to allocate to function instances.
+* Amount of computational resources to allocate to the function instances.

+**PLEASE NOTE:**
+* In Business Plan account users can create at most 3 function instances which share 3 CPU units, 3 GB of RAM and 10 GB of storage
+* In Starter Plan account users can create at most 1 function instance which can request 1 CPU unit, 1 GB of RAM and 10 GB of storage

 ## Examples